Virginia and Truckee 22 Inyo: Film history

-The Inyo starred in High, Wide, and Handsome in 1937, followed by roles in Union Pacific, Red River and as the Texas and William R. Smith in Disney's The Great Locomotive Chase in 1956.
-In 1962 she played the Southern Pacific #9 in the John Wayne feature McLintock!.
-She was featured in the 1960s television series The Wild Wild West wearing both the number 8 and 22.
+The Inyo starred in High, Wide, and Handsome in 1937, followed by roles in Bad Little Angel,Union Pacific, Red River and as the Texas and William R. Smith in Disney's The Great Locomotive Chase in 1956.
+In 1962 it played the Southern Pacific #9 in the John Wayne feature McLintock!.
+It was featured in the 1960s television series The Wild Wild West wearing both the number 8 and 22.
 In all, the locomotive appeared in over 20 film productions.